USS Ranger (CV-4): Design and development

 Work began in 1925 on the design of a fourth aircraft carrier for the US Navy, as a follow-on to the small Langley, converted from a collier, and the large Lexington and Saratoga, which were in the process of being converted from incomplete battlecruisers.
 Carrier number four was the Navy's first opportunity to design a ship built as an aircraft carrier.
 Preliminary design work occurred before extensive operation of the preceding three.
 Having limited experience to draw on, key characteristics of the design were derived from wargaming experience at the U.S. Naval War College.
 During design and construction many alterations would occur as a result of increasing experience with Langley, Lexington, and Saratoga.

 The major limitation constraining any design was the Washington Naval Treaty of 1922.
 After Lexington and Saratoga, there were 69000 LT remaining for construction of aircraft carriers.
 This resulted in modeling for three 23,000 long ton carriers, four 17,250 ton carriers, and five 13,800 ton carriers.
 Of the three sizes, the smaller 13,800 was selected because the five hulls would have the largest aggregate aircraft capacity.
 Wargames had indicated that severe attrition to airframes and hulls would occur in any war.
 The college's solution was to maximize the number of aircraft and hulls allowable under the treaty.

 Initially, Ranger was designed as a flush-decker, like Langley, with nothing extending above the flight deck.
 Keeping the flightdeck clear of obstacles complicated the arrangement of machinery.
 The smoke from her six boilers was vented up six small stacks, with three on each side of the aft hangar.
 The stacks were hinged and were rotated to a position parallel with the hangar deck during flight operations.
 The unusual stack arrangement is a carry-over from her flush-deck design.
 When an island was added midway through construction, rebuilding the uptakes into the island was rejected as too costly.
+The further aft the boilers were placed, the further aft the stacks could be too, dispersing smoke over less of the deck.
 Concerns about smoke dispersion impacted propulsion design.
 Size of the plant influenced both the placement of the boilers and the amount of smoke generated.
-A moderate 53,000shp power plant could be placed further aft than a 100,000shp plant without affecting trim.
-The further aft the boilers were placed the further aft the stacks could be too, dispersing smoke over less of the deck.
-The smaller plant also produced less gasses than a 100,000shp plant.
+A moderate 53,000 shp power plant could be placed further aft than a 100,000 shp plant without affecting trim.
+The smaller plant also produced fewer gasses than a 100,000 shp plant.
 Due to space limits, the carrier was equipped with geared turbines.